resellme/resellme-billing-system/README.md

 Thank you for considering contributing to this Project!
 Fork the develop branch and send in your pull request.
 Make sure tests are created and are passing.

+For more information on pending tasks and progress refer to : https://trello.com/invite/b/WTsj7p4p/150c40721bbe53186ccf7db2ee270163/resellme-billing-system

 ## Testing
 To test your codes run the following command: